lorenzo-dl/NIXIE_LDL_CLOCK/README.md

 With a soldering iron solder the tube socket pins and the digit separator bulbs (included in the kit).

 Insert the front panel on the body and make sure it is well secured by the clips on the printed part.
-(Image below)
+(See them on the image below)

 ![](images/panels_clips.PNG)